just1nGH/Juquan_5G_MATLAB_Simulations/README.md

 # Juquan_Github
 Sharing algrothms and simulations in wireleless communication

-In this repositiry, I will share matlab codes of physical layer algorithms
+In this repositiry, I will share matlab codes of physical layer algorithms in wireless communications

 ## Branches